jc8108/Scripts/README.md

 # Things
---PasswordChecker -- A python program that searches in a password dump (I used rockyou.txt) for a supplied password to see if it is in there.
+--PasswordChecker-- A python program that searches in a password dump (I used rockyou.txt) for a supplied password to see if it is in there.
 BYOPD (bring your own password dump).

+--BreachDefense-- A python game that loops until 1 of 2 outcomes is achieved- the hackers destroy your network or you defeat all the hackers.
+Sometimes you win, sometimes you lose!
+As of now it takes no input, more of an experiment to play around with classes.